Agile Test Strategy

 Any commit to the code repository should trigger an execution of the unit tests from the CI server.
 This provides a fast feedback mechanism to the development team.

-Unit tests ensure that the system works at technical level, and that there are no errors in the logic.
+Unit tests ensure that the system works at a technical level and that there are no errors in the logic.

 As a developer, behave as if you don’t have any QA in the team or organization.
-It is true that QA have different mindset but test to the best of your ability.
+It is true that QAs have different mindset but you should test to the best of your ability.

 Automated Acceptance Tests and Non-functional Testing

-Automated acceptance tests are usually written in Gherkin language and executed using a BDD tool such as cucumber or behat.
+Automated acceptance tests are usually written in Gherkin language and executed using a BDD tool such as cucumber.